kshiraishi22/gitConnected/README.md

 ---

 # Instructions
-When a user loads the app they have the option to either sign-in or create an account.
-Once logged in, the user creates a profile as either a developer or an employer.
-Each user is taken to a feed page that either shows a developer available jobs, or shows an employer available developers.
+When the user goes on the gitconnected website, they are first introduced to the homepage.
+Here, the user can sign up for an account or sign in if they already have an account.
+Depending on whether the user is a developer or employer, they can create their own respective account.
+Once they create an account and login, the user will be taken to the feed page that either shows a developer available jobs, or shows an employer available developers.

 ---